Jandini/Jandini/README.md

 My name is Matt Janda,

 > I would like to share my software engineering journey over the years.
-> My profie shows how I turned a small ideas into tools, the small tools into projects and the projects into full stack applications.
+> My profile shows how I turned small ideas into tools, the small tools into projects and the projects into full stack applications.
-> Most of the tools and applications preseted here were designed and written from scratch.
+> Most of the tools and applications presented here were designed and written from scratch.
 Some of them are available in my public repositories.